aporetic/aporetic.github.io/raspberry-pi-router/router.md

 Getting Started
 ===

 With your Pi assembled it's time to write an OpenWRT image to your microSD card.
 One option is to use [wulfy23's popular build](https://github.com/wulfy23/rpi4) which should get you up and running with minimum fuss.
-Another is to use the stock image OpenWRT provides; however the stock image lacks certain packages which are necessary to enable the USB dongle.
+Another is to use the stock image OpenWRT provides; however the stock image lacks a driver for the USB dongle.
 The last, and the one we'll explore here, is to build a customized image with the needed packages.
 Luckily for us the ASU (**A**ttended **S**ys**U**pgrade) project features a handy web frontend where we can do just that.

 To get started, navigate to the ASU server at https://asu.aparcar.org/.
-You should see a webpage that looks like this:

-**INSERT SCREENSHOTS**

 Start typing `Raspberry Pi 4` into the search field and select `Raspberry Pi 4B/400/4CM (64bit)`.
-Now expand the `Customize` accordion:
+Now expand the `Customize` accordion.

 We are now free to add additional packages to our firmware image.
 Nice!
 There's really only one that is absolutely necessary to get this thing off the ground: `kmod-usb-net-rtl8152`.
-Add that to the list of packages like so:
+Go ahead and add that to the end of the list.

-You'll notice that we can also provide a custom script to run the first time the router boots, e.g. to make initial config changes.
-A future version of this guide may elaborate on this but for now go ahead and leave it blank.

 Click `Request Build` and go top up your coffee while you wait for your image to be built.
 Once it's ready, download the `FACTORY (EXT4)` image.
 Decompress the gzipped image and finally flash it to your microSD card using the tool of your choice.